fuzzco/nanobox-sapper/README.md

 ...so that you can cache them (though you can choose not to, for example if you don't want to cache very large files).

+### components

+This breaks individual components out of the routes dir.

 ### routes

 This is the heart of your Sapper app.
 There are two kinds of routes — *pages*, and *server routes*.